Görlitz Department Store: Fresh start

 In June 2013, Winfried Stöcker acquired the department store, with intentions to operate it as a department store again.
 The reopening was planned for 2016, then for the fall of 2017, until it became clear that significant restoration and renovation would be necessary first.
 It is unclear when this would begin, and when a new department store might open in the building.
 In November 2020 the project was reported to be halted due to a dispute concerning the demolition of two buildings near the store.
 The owner's plans would demolish the two structures to provide better delivery access to the store and a nearby parking garage.
 However, the local landmark preservation office ruled that the buildings must be preserved.
 Stöcker threatened to abandon the entire project if demolition was not allowed to proceed.

 Film set

 The US film director Wes Anderson searched for a realistic location for the film The Grand Budapest Hotel and came across the Görlitz department store.
 The open galleries of the atrium floors were filled to resemble corridors, with hotel rooms opening off the atrium.
-The entire film team, among others the actress Tilda Swinton and the actors Willem Dafoe and Ralph Fiennes, stayed in the neighboring Hotel Börse during the several months of shooting in the beginning of 2013.
+The entire film team, among others the actress Tilda Swinton and the actors Willem Dafoe and Ralph Fiennes, stayed in the neighboring Hotel Börse during the ten weeks of shooting in the beginning of 2013.